Real-money online casinos aren’t legal in Oregon right now, but residents still have a few safe ways to enjoy casino-style games online.

 Step 1: Choose a Social or Sweepstakes Casino

-Start by picking a site that accepts Oregon players.
-Every casino we list in this article follows the sweepstakes model, which means two things:
+Start by selecting a site that accepts players located in Oregon.
+Every platform listed in this article operates under a sweepstakes model, which means:

 Step 2: Sign Up for an Account